Sorry, you need to enable JavaScript to visit this website.

 National level

-Counties, towns and municipalities decide independently on the financial means that will be provided annually for the implementation of various youth-targeted activities.
+Counties, towns, and municipalities autonomously allocate financial resources annually for various youth-targeted activities.

-Youth Advisory Boards are advisory bodies of local and regional self-government units that promote and advocate the rights, needs and interests of young people at local and regional level.
-They are established based on the Youth Advisory Boards Act (OG 41/14) ( Zakon o savjetima mladih, NN 41/14), and their members and deputy members are elected for a term of three years.
+Youth councils are advisory bodies of regional and local self-government units that promote and advocate for the rights, needs, and interests of young people at regional and local levels.
+They are established in accordance with the Youth Councils Act, and their members and deputy members are elected for a term of three years.

 Main themes